Let’s take a dip, fish freaks and crustacean crazies.

 There’s a very important stretch between the Vancouver Convention Centre through Stanley Park towards the Vancouver Aquarium.

-If you want exercise and views this is your ticket.
+If you want to combine a little exercise and some stunning views then this is your ticket.

-The walk to the Aquarium from the start of the Seawall beside the Convention Centre is approximately 2 kilometres long.
+The walk to the Aquarium from the start of the Seawall beside the Convention Centre is approximately 2 kilometers long.

 It is paved, flat and wide, with numerous viewpoints and areas to stop and rest along the way.

-Why no cycle?
+Why not cycle?
 This way you can experience the park’s numerous attractions, gardens, and some of Vancouver’s best beaches long before exhaustion begins to set in.

-The most convenient way for most travellers to reach the Vancouver Aquarium may simply be to drive, particularly for families and seniors.
+The most convenient way for most travelers to reach the Vancouver Aquarium may simply be to drive, particularly for families and seniors.

 Vancouver Aquarium Parking